Eggs as food: Nutrition and health effects

 Egg yolks and whole eggs store significant amounts of protein and choline.
 Due to their protein content, the United States Department of Agriculture formerly categorized eggs as Meat within the Food Guide Pyramid (now MyPlate).
+Under the Protein Digestibility Corrected Amino Acid Score (PDCAAS) system, they score the maximum value of 1.0, and under the Digestible Indispensable Amino Acid Score (DIAAS) system, they are also classified as an excellent-quality protein source.

 A 50 g medium/large chicken egg provides approximately 70 kilocalories (290 kJ) of food energy and 6 grams of protein.

+For example, a large whole chicken egg contains approximately 0.45 - 0.5 μg of vitamin B12, which is concentrated in the yolk.
+Different cooking methods retain varying amounts of this vitamin; scrambled eggs lose about 5%, lightly fried eggs 5 - 15%, and hard-boiled up to 20%.
+Studies have also found that the average absorption of vitamin B12 from fried or boiled eggs is more than twice that from scrambled eggs.
 Eggs (boiled) supply several vitamins and minerals as significant amounts of the Daily Value (DV), including (per 100g) vitamin A (19% DV), riboflavin (42% DV), pantothenic acid (28% DV), vitamin B_{12} (46% DV), choline (60% DV), phosphorus (25% DV), zinc (11% DV) and vitamin D (15% DV).

 The diet of laying hens also may affect the nutritional quality of eggs.
 For instance, chicken eggs that are especially high in omega-3 fatty acids are produced by feeding hens a diet containing polyunsaturated fats from sources such as fish oil, chia seeds, or flaxseeds.
 Pasture-raised free-range hens, which forage for their own food, also produce eggs that are relatively enriched in omega-3 fatty acids when compared to those of cage-raised chickens.

 A 2010 USDA study determined there were no significant differences of macronutrients in various chicken eggs.

 Cooked eggs are easier to digest than raw eggs, as well as having a lower risk of salmonellosis.